GabYrrog/Projects/ProjetJS/README.md

 # CVM Météo

+## In terminal, run npm install to install dependencies and then npm start to start the development server

+## To navigate the second page, where most of the animations are, just click the green Enter button.
+Be sure to have selected a city to defend first, as LocalStorage needs this data to adjust some of the test in the second page animations.

 ## Pré-requis

 - Avoir nodejs d'installé sur votre machine.
 Pour savoir si vous l'avez installé, exécutez dans un terminal: